 At Google I worked on the ADK2012 device and presented it at Google I/O conference in 2012.
 I wrote the small OS that runs on it, most of the drivers (i2c, accelerometer, light sensor, LED drivers, audio, SD), frameworks (FAT32 library, OGG & SBC decoders), and a fully functional bluetooth stack, including support for even RFCOMM, SDP, and A2DP.

 Then, I worked in Android@Home, on a few projects, none of which shipped...

 Then, I am worked in the Android Wear team making cool wearable devices powered by Android.
 I was also the tech lead for the android sensor hub project.
 It shipped in pixel2, polar watch, and is used in billions android phones to the day.

-And now I am on the ChromeOS team, working on ARC++ - the method of running Android apps in ChromeOS.
+Then, I was on the ChromeOS team, working on ARC++ - the method of running Android apps in ChromeOS.
 After that, I was the tech lead for NewBlue - the new ChromeOS bluetooth stack